Minuscule 6: Description

-The manuscript is a codex (precursor to the modern book format), containing the entirety of the New Testament except the Book of Revelation made of 235 parchment leaves, with some gaps.
+The manuscript is a codex (precursor to the modern book format), containing the entirety of the New Testament except the Book of Revelation made of 235 parchment leaves, with one gap - Titus 2:2-end, and Philemon 1:1-11 are missing.
 It has the Catholic epistles placed before the Pauline epistles, something not done in modern bibles.
 The text is written in one column per page, 29-47 lines per page.
 It is written in elegant small letters.

 The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) at the top of the pages.
 The text of the Gospels is also divided according to the smaller Ammonian Sections (Matthew 356, Mark 234 – the last section in 16:9, Luke 342, and John 226).

 It contains introductions (known as prolegomena), with the tables of contents (also known as κεφαλαια) placed before each book; it contains synaxaria, the Euthalian Apparatus, and ornamentations.
 At the end it has the liturgy of John Chrysostom.
 The subscriptions at the end of each book which contain the numbers of lines (known as στιχοι / stichoi) were added by a later hand.

 The order of books is as follows: Gospels, Book of Acts, Catholic epistles, Pauline epistles.
 At the end of the Second Epistle to Timothy it has the subscription Τιμοθεον Β' απο Ρωμης (Second Timothy, from Rome), the same subscription as seen in the manuscripts Codex Porphyrianus (P), Minuscule 1739 and 1881.

 Text

 The text of the Catholic epistles and Pauline epistles are considered a representative of the Alexandrian text-type, with numerous alien readings.
 Biblical scholar Kurt Aland placed these books from the manuscript in Category III of his New Testament manuscript classification system.
 Category III manuscripts are described as having "a small but not a negligible proportion of early readings, with a considerable encroachment of [Byzantine] readings, and significant readings from other sources as yet unidentified."
 This text belongs to the textual Family 1739.
 In the Gospels and Acts it is considered a representative of the Byzantine text-type, close to the text seen in Minuscule 4.
-Aland placed these books from the manuscript in Category V.
+Aland placed these books from the manuscript in Category V. Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."

 According to the Claremont Profile Method (a specific analysis of textual data), in Luke 1, Luke 10, and Luke 20 it belongs to the textual group Π6, along with Codex Petropolitanus.